elven-js/elvenjs-website/src/docs/recipes.md

         // We need to build the payment here, we need to provide some data
-        // Token id, amount and decimal places (check sdk-js cookbook for more info) const payment = TokenPayment.fungibleFromAmount(
+        // Token id, amount and decimal places (check sdk-js cookbook for more info) const payment = TokenTransfer.fungibleFromAmount(
           'BUILDO-890d14',
           '1',
           18
         );

-        // Here we are preparing the transaction data payload const data = new ESDTTransferPayloadBuilder().setPayment(payment).build();
+        // Here we are preparing the transfer factory

-        // And here finally is our transaction.
+        // We use default GasEstimator - this way we don't have to worry about providing gas limit vale const factory = new TransferTransactionsFactory(new GasEstimator());

-        // It doesn't need the value field, because we don't send the EGLD const tx = new Transaction({
+        // And here we have actual transaction
-          data,
+        // It doesn't need the value field, because we don't send the EGLD const tx = factory.createESDTTransfer({
-          gasLimit: 50000 + 1500 * data.length() + 300000,
+          tokenTransfer: transfer,
           receiver: new Address(esdtTransferAddress),
           sender: new Address(ElvenJS.storage.get('address')),
           chainID: 'D',